teivah/tourniquet/README.md

 # Tourniquet

-Tourniquet manages a pool of gRPC connections to handle gRPC client-side load-balancing in Go.
+Tourniquet manages a thread-safe pool of gRPC connections to handle gRPC client-side load-balancing in Go.

 It does not rely on DNS as it may cause many problems in Kubernetes.
 Especially in the event of scaling the number of replicas.